nguyenmp/docs-v2/content/influxdb/v2.0/reference/beta-17-upgrade-guide.md

 influx export all -c influx_old | influx apply -c default
 ```

-Check out our documentation for the [`influx export`](/influxdb/v2.0/reference/cli/influx/export/) and [`influx apply`](/influxdb/v2.0/reference/cli/influx/apply/) command if you’d like more details about what this is doing.
+Check out our documentation for the [`influx export`](/influxdb/v2.0/reference/cli/influx/export/)
+and [`influx apply`](/influxdb/v2.0/reference/cli/influx/apply/) commands if you’d like more details about what this is doing.

 You should see a list of the resources being created in your new instance.
 Assuming everything went ok, you can feel free to delete the bucket created during the setup.